 Welcome to Brian's Boats

-In the early 1800s, Old Stage Road was used by the Eastern Stage Company on its route from Boston to Portsmouth.
+In the early 1800s, Old Stage Road was used by the Eastern Stage Company on its route from Boston to Portland, Maine.
 During high tide, the road was overflowed and impassable to pass.
 It must have come as some relief to passengers when the bridge was built in 1825.
 Repairs were done in 1875 and 1895, and the bridge was rebuilt in 1897.
 Nevertheless, with the surface and façade of the one-lane bridge in great disrepair, the Department of Transportation condemned the structure in 1998 and closed it to all traffic.
-This historic bridge, at a scenic location, became a dilapidated eye sore.
+This historic bridge was nothing more than a dilapidated eye sore at a scenic location.

 Then, the bridge was given a new life thanks entirely to volunteer labor, donated materials, and approximately $45,000 of private funds from both towns.
 In December 2009, the bridge was open to pedestrian and bicycle traffic.
 In May, 2010, town residents celebrated the official opening of the rebuilt Old Stage Road Covered Bridge.

-If you love covered bridges, New Hampshire, and remarkable stories of Americans rebuilding America, you'll want to showcase this limited-edition, hand-signed print in your home.
-Click the image above, or the link below to purchase a limited-edition print.
+If you love covered bridges, New Hampshire, and remarkable stories of Americans rebuilding America, you'll want to showcase this limited-edition, hand-signed archival print in your home.
+Click the image to the right, or the link below to purchase a limited-edition print.

 The latest additions to my New England Watercolor Paintings Series is one of New England's biggest secrets - Jubilee Park Covered Bridge in the historic town of Saco, Maine.
 The bridge connects Water Street to Jubilee Island Park, a beautifully landscaped island paradise on the Saco River where you'll find picnic tables, wildlife, summer concerts, and fabulous views of the river.